 By KBB.com Editors

-The 2010 Subaru Outback is the perfect anti-SUV and one of the best-selling wagons in America.
-It's as agile as most mid-size sedans, but offers much of the off-road and cargo capabilities of a larger vehicle.
+The 2012 Subaru Outback wagon is the perfect anti-SUV and one of the best-selling wagons in America.
+It's as agile and efficient as most mid-size sedans, but offers much of the off-road and cargo capability of a larger vehicle.
 It also offers a raised seating position that some consider a just-right balance between that of a car and an SUV.
-New from the ground up in 2010, the fifth generation Outback remains true to the original concept yet achieves major improvements in the areas of interior room, fuel economy and flexibility.
-As with all Subarus, the Outback comes standard with Symmetrical All Wheel Drive, a proven system that allows this rugged wagon to conquer the toughest terrain and deepest snow.
+New from the ground up in 2010, the fifth-generation Outback remains true to its original concept yet enjoys major improvements in refinement, cabin room, fuel economy and flexibility.
+As with every Subaru, the Outback comes standard with Symmetrical All-Wheel Drive, a proven system that allows this rugged wagon to conquer tough terrain and deep snow as confidently as any SUV, while taking to the open road with sport-sedan manners.

-Driving Impressions If maximum fuel economy takes precedent over quick acceleration, the 2.5-liter four with the CVT is your best bet.
-With 170 horsepower on tap the engine has to work a...bit to move the Outback.
-Once up to speed the CVT finds and holds the engine's maximum torque and horsepower, providing the best acceleration and fuel economy mix.
-The CVT does take some getting used to as there are no discernable gear shifts common to a traditional automatic.
-The standard steering wheel mounted shift paddles, however, allow the driver to select and hold gears as with a manual transmission, thus making passing and merging maneuvers a bit quicker.
-With a projected 29 miles per gallon highway and a new 18-gallon fuel tank, the Outback can cruise over 500 miles before refueling.
-As for the Outback's driving characteristics, it demonstrates an impressive sedan-like feel, especially surprising considering the car's high center of gravity.
-The steering is precise and predictable and interior sound levels are fairly low, although we did detect some wind noise around the roof racks.
+Driving Impressions If fuel economy takes precedent over quick acceleration, the 2012 Subaru Outback's 2.5-liter four with the CVT is your best bet.
+The 170-horsepower engine has to work a bit, but...once up to speed the CVT finds and holds the engine's peak torque, providing a good balance of response and efficiency.
+The CVT does take some getting used to, as there are no discernable gearshifts like a traditional automatic.
+The standard steering-wheel-mounted shift paddles, however, allow the driver to simulate manual gearshifts, for quicker passing and merging.
+With an estimated 29 mpg highway and an 18-gallon fuel tank, the Outback wagon can cruise over 500 miles before refueling.
+On the road, the Outback demonstrates an impressive sedan-like feel, in part because the low center of gravity of its powertrain more than offsets its tall bodywork.
+Steering is precise and predictable, and only some slight wind noise around the roof racks intrudes on the quiet ride.

-Subaru's take on this fuel saving transmission uses a metal band as opposed to a rubber belt, which it claims will improve durability and longevity.
-The Subaru CVT includes a manual shift mode that mimics the shift points of a manual transmission without the need for clutch pedal.
-Best of all, the CVT is expected to return and estimated 22 city and 29 highway, which is better than the six-speed manual.
+Subaru's take on this fuel-saving transmission uses a metal band instead of a rubber belt, which it claims to improve durability.
+A paddle-shifted manual mode mimics the shift points of a manual transmission without needing a clutch pedal.
+Best of all, the CVT's estimated 22 city/29 highway mpg is better than with the 6-speed manual.

-One of the biggest complaints heard by generations of Outback owners involved the car's tiny back seat.
-The 2011 model addresses this concern by adding an additional four inches of legroom and nearly three inches of headroom.
-During our test drive, we comfortable fit three, six-foot tall adults in the back seat and still had space between their knees and the front seat backs.
-Wide front seats and a reclining rear seat further improve occupant comfort, while upscale models offer power driver's side lumbar support and leather seating surfaces.
-The addition of a dash-mounted electronic parking brake allows Subaru engineers to remove the center console handbrake handle, creating more space for water bottles and latte cups.
-Models equipped with automatic transmission also feature steering wheel mounted paddle shifters.Exterior
+The roomy, versatile 2012 Subaru Outback cabin is stylishly functional.
+Responding to owners' desires for more rear-seat room, Subaru added four inches of legroom and nearly three inches of headroom with the 2010 redesign.
+During our test drive, we comfortably fit three 6-foot adults in the back seat without their knees touching the front seatbacks.
+Wide front seats and a reclining rear seat further improve comfort, while upscale models offer power driver's-side lumbar support and leather seating.
+A dash-mounted electronic parking brake frees up console space for water bottles and latte cups.
+Automatic-transmission models also feature steering-wheel-mounted paddle shifters.Exterior

 EPA city/highway fuel economy: 18/25